xavmarch13/dataffoneurs-story/_posts/2024-12-11-Presentation-of-the-dataset.md

 title:  "Presentation of the dataset!"
 weight: 1
 categories: mediator feature
-image: /assets/article_images/2014-11-30-mediator_features/night-track.JPG
+image: /assets/images/jimmy_3.webp
-image2: /assets/article_images/2014-11-30-mediator_features/night-track-mobile.JPG
+image2: /assets/images/jimmy_3.webp
 next_post: /dataffoneurs-story/data analysis/sentiment analysis/movies/2024/12/11/how-to-get-emotions.html
 ---
-# 🎥 *Ladies and Gentlemen, Please Welcome... the CMU Movie Summary Corpus Dataset!* 🎤
+# 🎥 *Ladies and gentlemen, please welcome... the CMU Movie Summary Corpus dataset!* 🎤

 **Jimmy Fallon enters, applause erupts**
 "Alright, folks, you’re in for a real treat tonight!
 This isn’t just any regular guest.
 This is a STAR.
 A true legend of the cinematic universe.
 Please give a warm Late Night welcome to... the **CMU Movie Summary Corpus Dataset**!"

 ---

-### *The Dataset Takes the Stage*
+### *The dataset takes the stage*
 **The spotlight shines on the dataset, which speaks in a confident tone**:
 "Thank you, Jimmy, and hello, everyone!
 Let me introduce myself.
 I’m the **CMU Movie Summary Corpus Dataset**, and let me tell you, I’ve got RANGE.